 - For all of the text, click Shell > Print from the menu bar.

 Then just follow the prompts to send the list to your printer.

 As you can see, there are a handful of places to find a list of applications installed on your Mac.
-The location and method you use depends on the details you need and what you’re comfortable using.
-So pick the best one or two and you’re set!
+The location and method you use depend on the details you need and what you’re comfortable using.
+So pick the best one or two, and you’re set!